morten1982/sunfetch/README.md

 # Enjoy !

-you can change the language in the source code if you change the lang = '..' to your needs
+you can change the language in the source code if you change the lang = '..' to your needs.

 ![alt text](https://github.com/morten1982/sunfetch/blob/main/sunfetch.png)

+or the location LAT = '...'
+LON = '...'

 ![alt text](https://github.com/morten1982/sunfetch/blob/main/sunfetch3.png)